List of Predator (franchise) characters: Sean Keyes

 Sean Keyes (Jake Busey) is the son of Peter Keyes (Gary Busey) from Predator 2.
 Unlike his father, he's shown to be a nice and polite scientist.
 As he and Bracket were studying the Fugitive Predator, it woke and started killing most of the scientists and guards.
 Sean survived, but was injured, and was last seen telling Brackett not to let the Fugitive Predator escape.
 His fate is unknown.

 Nettles

-Nettles (Augusto Aguilera) is a former U.S. Army Blackhawk pilot who suffers from an unspecified mental illness.
+Nettles (Augusto Aguilera) is a former U.S. Army Blackhawk pilot who has an unspecified mental illness.
 Nettles has a crush on Brackett, but his attempts at flirting with her are ruined by his off-putting mannerisms and odd behavior.
 Nettles is one of the few to survive the Apex Predator's attack on both the Loonies and Traeger and his men, and boards the Apex Predator's ship alongside Quinn and Nebraska.
 Nettles is killed when the ship's force field activates, severing his legs and causing him to fall to his death.